Risk Management Settings

 - Deactivated factors: Factors removed from selection but retained for historical records

-Who can access: Administrators with the Risk Management Settings - Full Access permission can view and edit impacted factors.
+Who can access: Administrators with the Risk Management Settings - Full Access permission can view and edit settings on both tabs.
 Users without this permission see an access notification instead.

 Changes to impacted factors affect risk assessment forms immediately.
 Deactivating a factor removes it from selection dropdowns but does not affect existing risk assessments that already reference it.